palwinder199/AndroidWebView/README.md

 # AndroidWebView

-My first android WebView app has been created with the help of @BakhtaverSingh.
+My first android WebView app has been created with the help of Bakhtaver Singh(https://github.com/BakhtaverSingh).